Nagum0/misc-study/kubernetes/kubernetes_notes.md

 - A bundle of yaml configuration files
 - You can make your own Helm Charts with Helm
+- You can bundle the helm charts into *umbrella chart*

 ## TEMPLATING ENGINE